Updated April 2020.

 He is married to Karna nee Kohtz of Bloomfield, NB, a graduate of the Deaconess program of Valparaiso University and retired public school teacher.
 They have three grown children and four grandchildren and live in Storrs/Mansfield, CT.

 His inventions.
 He received a letter from the US Patent and Trademark Office allowing him a patent on one invention, but he did not pay the issuance and publication fee because he has thought of a better way to solve the problem that his invention solves.
-Since moving to a townhouse four blocks away, he has sold the prototypes of the SuperNetTM to neighbors.
+Since moving to a townhouse four blocks away, he has sold the prototypes of the SuperNetTM to neighbors and others.
 He has received commendations for his invention from as far away as Brazil and Australian.
 One man wrote that by using this idea, he can remove all of the leaves from his yard in one third of the time that it used to take.
 That is what the Director found too.
 You can see it by searching on Philip James Secker on FaceBook and YouTube.

 For photographs, go to the Director & Mt.
 Whitney page.